6 Confidence Boosting Benefits of Budgeting for College

 When there’s a budget that clearly spells out things like how much parents will pay towards college, everyone knows exactly what to expect.
 There shouldn’t be any arguing over pricey out-of-state colleges since everyone knows they need to work within the budget.

 You’ll have to discuss as a family what to include in the budget.
 You’ll also need to decide who will pay for what, so there won’t be any haggling about bills in the future.
-The budget checklist in my free resource library can get the conversation started; to get the password, just fill out the form at the end of this post.
+The budget checklist in my free resource library can get the conversation started; to get the password, just fill out the form below.

 I know creating a budget can be a difficult task, especially if your family has never discussed the cost of college.
 But having a document that clearly lays out expectations helps everyone.
 It also gives students an opportunity to start learning and practicing financial responsibility, since a monthly or semester student budget should be included in your budgeting plan.